alfredscyriac/CSCI313-Data-Structures/Notes/Hashmap.md

 > - Deterministic: Same key = same index every time
 > - Modulo Keeps Index In Bounds: Using % dataMap.length ensures index is valid
 > - Spreads Keys Out: Multiplying by 23 (prime number) and summing helps reduce collisions by mixing values
+> - All objects in Java automatically inherit a .hashCode() function
 > - **Hash Function can vary**

 ### Set Function